 Revenues.
-We generate revenue mainly from the sale of products (including construction of networks), satellite-based communications networks services and from providing connectivity, internet access and telephony services.
+We generate revenue mainly from the sale of products (including construction of networks), satellite-based communications networks services and from providing connectivity, internet access, field services and telephony services.
 We sell our products and services to enterprises, government and residential customers under large-scale contracts that utilize both our networks and other networks that we install, mainly based on BOT and BOO contracts.
 These large-scale contracts sometimes involve the installation of thousands of VSATs or construction of massive fiber-optic and wireless networks.
-Revenues from sale of products includes mainly the sale of VSATs, hubs, SSPAs, low-profile antennas, on-the-move/on-the-pause terminals, and construction and installation of large-scale networks based on BOT and BOO contracts.
+Revenues from sale of products includes mainly the sale of VSATs, hubs, SSPAs, low-profile antennas, on-the-move/on-the-pause terminals, portable terminals and construction and installation of large-scale networks based on BOT and BOO contracts.
 Sale of services includes access to and communication via satellites ("space segment"), installation of equipment, telephone services, internet services, consulting, on-line network monitoring, network maintenance, field services and repair services.
-We sell our products primarily through our direct sales force and indirectly through resellers or system integrators.
+In certain contracts, we also provide a service-type warranty that is accounted for as a separate performance obligation, and revenue is recognized ratably over the life of the warranty as the customer consumes the benefit over the service term.
+We sell our products primarily through our direct sales force and indirectly through system integrators or resellers.

-We recognize revenue when (or as) we satisfy performance obligations by transferring promised products or services to our customers, in an amount that reflects the consideration that we expect to receive according to ASC 606.
+We recognize revenue when (or as) we satisfy performance obligations by transferring promised products or services to our customers, in an amount that reflects the consideration that we expect to receive according to ASC 606, "Revenue from Contracts with Customers" ("ASC 606").
+Revenue is recognized net of any turnover taxes collected from customers which are subsequently remitted to governmental entities (for example, sales tax and other indirect taxes).

-If the contract contains a single performance obligation, the entire transaction price is allocated to the single performance obligation.
-Contracts that contain multiple performance obligations require an allocation of the transaction price to each performance obligation based on a relative standalone selling price ("SSP") basis.
-We establish SSP based on management judgment, stand-alone renewal price, considering internal factors such as margin objectives, pricing practices and historical sales.
+Contracts that contain multiple performance obligations require an allocation of the transaction price to each performance obligation based on a relative stand-alone selling price ("SSP") basis.
+We establish SSP based on management judgment, and stand-alone renewal prices, considering internal factors such as margin objectives, pricing practices and historical sales.

-If the consideration in a contract includes a variable amount, we estimate the amount of consideration to which we will be entitled in exchange for transferring the goods or services to the customer.
+If the consideration in a contract includes a variable amount (e.g. penalties), we estimate the amount of consideration to which we will be entitled, usually based on the most likely amount that should be included in the transaction price subject to constraints based on the specific facts and circumstances.
 The variable consideration is estimated at contract inception and constrained until it is probable that a significant revenue reversal in the amount of cumulative revenue recognized will not occur when the associated uncertainty with the variable consideration is subsequently resolved.

-Revenue from the sale of equipment is recognized at a point in time, once the customer has obtained control over the items purchased.
+Revenue from the sale of equipment is recognized at a point in time, once the customer has obtained control over the items purchased, generally upon shipment.
 When significant acceptance provisions are included in the arrangement, we defer recognition of the revenue until the acceptance occurs.
 Revenue from periodic services is recognized ratably over the term the services are rendered.
 Revenue from other services is recognized upon their completion.